Vincent Illuzzi: Background and personal life

 Vincent Illuzzi was born in Montpelier, Vermont, on September 17, 1953.
 An attorney, he received his A.B. degree from Saint Michael's College in 1975 and a J.D. degree from Vermont Law School in 1978.

 Illuzzi is married to Eileen Maher.
-The couple live in Derby and have one son.
+The couple live in Derby and have one son, Vincent.

-Illuzzi is the son of Vincent Illuzzzi, Sr. (1920-2013), born in Giovinazzo, Italy, who emigrated to the US at the age of 17 and became a granite sculptor.
-Illuzzi, Sr. carved one of the largest monuments ever shipped from Barre, a granite sculpture depicting a person chained to a wall that is part of the Taras Shevchenko Memorial located near Dupont Circle, Washington DC.
+Illuzzi is the son of Vincent Illuzzzi, Sr. (1920–2013), born in Giovinazzo, Italy, who emigrated to the US at the age of 17 and became a granite sculptor.
+Illuzzi Sr. carved one of the largest monuments ever shipped from Barre, a granite sculpture depicting a person chained to a wall that is part of the Taras Shevchenko Memorial located near Dupont Circle, Washington DC.
 He also supported the restoration of the Old Labor Hall and the Vermont Granite Museum in Barre.
+In 2012, the newspaper Seven Days published a tribute to the elder Vincent Illuzzi, titled "Rock Star."

-As Illuzzi, Jr. summed it up when he delivered his father's eulogy: Not bad for a 17 year old kid with an eighth grade education who couldn’t speak English who left home and traveled to a faraway place called America to make his mark on life.
+As Illuzzi Jr. summed it up when he delivered his father's eulogy:

+Not bad for a 17 year old kid with an eighth grade education who couldn't speak English who left home and traveled to a faraway place called America to make his mark on life.

+Illuzzi was a correspondent for the Burlington Free Press from 1973 through 1978, covering mostly Barre-Montpelier local news.
+He started working summers during college and then throughout law school on a part-time basis.
+His recollections from those days are captured in the PBS documentary Headline Vermont.

+In a 1974 article, he documented the Democratic Platform Convention and a resolution made by Peter Galbraith condemning Nixon's pardon.